-17-year-old passenger was fatally shot in a possible road rage incident after a Houston Astros game
+Fatal shooting of 17-year-old passenger after Astros game was road rage incident, Houston police say

 Castro said his son was put on life support -- because his family wanted to donate his organs -- before he was declared dead Thursday at 4:45 p.m., Castro said.

 David was a percussionist in the Westside High School marching band and was looking forward to being the section leader in the fall, during what would have been his senior year, his father said.
 "He was the gentlest, nicest kid in the world.
 He wouldn't use these electric fly swatters I have, he literally would not hurt a fly," Castro said.
 "He worried about other people first."

 Police have released surveillance photos of the suspect's vehicle and are asking for any information on the suspect or the vehicle.

-The suspect was driving what is believed to be a four-door white Buick sedan with a sunroof.
+The suspect was driving what is believed to be a 2010 -- 2014 Buick Lacrosse with a sunroof, paper tags, and no front plates.

+Paul Castro is asking for the city of Houston to commit "random acts of kindness" on behalf of his son's life, and one of them is to turn in the suspect.

+"I'm asking for your help in bringing him to justice, and I'm not angry at him.
+I'm angry at what he did, I don't know who he is, but I know he killed my son.
+And I'm not looking for blood justice I'm looking for justice," Castro said at Friday's news conference.